High-density solids pump: Operating features

 Which type of valve is selected will depend on the high-density solids to be conveyed.
 For materials containing grains with a solids content up to 50% a sharp-edged metal valve seat is required.
 With low-viscosity, rather watery fine sludges the choice would be a large-area elastomeric valve seal.

 In one hydraulic control variant the valve is opened passively by the thrust of the medium.
 In this case the discharge valve has a non-return function which prevents flowback from the pressure line.
-At the same time the high-densitiy solids are precompacted to close to the line pressure before the discharge valve opens.
+At the same time the high-density solids are precompacted to close to the line pressure before the discharge valve opens.
 This means that pipe knocking resulting from pressure pulsations can be avoided.

 Type: Ball-valve pump (two-cylinder pump)

+This style uses ball check valves to enforce the direction of flow.

 Construction details

 During the suction stroke of the delivery piston the medium is sucked in via the open suction ball valve.
 At the same time the ball valve on the delivery line is pushed into the valve seating by the underpressure resulting from the suction (automatic valves).
 In parallel with this, the second delivery piston is making the pressure stroke and forces the medium through the discharge ball valve and into the delivery line.
 The suction ball valve is pushed into its seating by the delivery line pressure and thereby closes off the connection to pump intake.